Entangled Photon Generation through Cooper Pair Recombination in a Noncentrosymmetric Quantum Well: Introduction

-Moreover, investigations into the purity of generated photons have ventured into triplet superconductors with fixed $\bd^{}_{\bk}$, revealing intriguing directional dependencies.
-Specifically, the induction of triplet pairing via Rashba spin-orbit coupling has been identified as a mechanism for generating pure entangled photons when the photon polarization axis aligns parallelly with $\bd^{}_{\bk}$.
+Recent investigations have considered the manifestations of Cooper-pair-based two-photon gain in semiconductor-superconductor structures.
+These studies have unveiled a broadband enhancement in ultrafast two-photon amplification, delineating a comprehensive quantum-optical model encompassing both singly- and fully-stimulated two-photon emission~\cite{Marjieh_NewJourPhys_2016}.
+Moreover, the exploitation of inherent angular momentum entanglement within the superconducting state has showcased the generation of polarization-entangled photons through Cooper-pair luminescence, circumventing the necessity for isolated emitters within semiconductors~\cite{Hayat_PRB_2014}.
+Further explorations into the electroluminescence and photonic attributes of forward-biased p-n junctions in the proximity of superconducting media have revealed notable enhancements in electroluminescence within specific frequency ranges in the presence of superconductivity~\cite{Hlobil_PRB_2015}.
+The strategic coupling of superconducting contacts with quantum dots has not only yielded intensified luminescence at temperatures below superconducting critical temperature, $T^{}_{c}$, but has also yielded higher purity in photon entanglement, mitigating the adverse effects of excitonic energy level splittings~\cite{Bouscher_JourOptics_2017}.
+Moreover, investigations into the purity of generated photons have extended to triplet superconductors by examining a fixed spin-triplet pairing orientation, uncovering intriguing directional dependencies.
+Specifically, the induction of triplet pairing via Rashba spin-orbit coupling has been identified as a mechanism for generating pure entangled photons when the photon polarization axis aligns parallelly with spin-triplet pairing orientation.
 Conversely, induced triplet pairing within a singlet superconductor has exhibited a degradation in state purity.
 Strikingly, induced singlet pairing in a triplet superconductor has shown an amplification in the production of entangled pairs~\cite{Gordon_PRB_2018}.
 These findings underscore the intricate interplay between superconductivity, spin-orbit interactions, and resultant entanglement properties within these heterostructures.